questionlp/macropad-rp2040-mac/README.md

 ## Overview

-Custom set of macros for the [Adafruit MACROPAD RP2040](https://www.adafruit.com/product/5100) using CircuitPython 7.x.
+Custom set of macros for the [Adafruit MACROPAD RP2040](https://www.adafruit.com/product/5100) using CircuitPython 7.x for applications running on macOS.

 This project extends the original project code published by Phillip Burgess for Adafruit Industries: <https://learn.adafruit.com/macropad-hotkeys/project-code>